sleibrock/twitch.py/readme.md

 $ ./twitch.py
 ```

 This will show you the top 10 games on Twitch right now.
+From here you will
+be asked to input a number to pick which game's directory you want to check out.

+Once you pick a directory, you can select a stream to boot into Livestreamer
+(if you have Livestreamer installed that is)

-If you want more,
+If you want to show more games/streams, use the -l option to pick more
-set the limit to an amount desired.
 ```
 $ ./twitch.py -l 20
 ```